Nearest level spacing statistics in open chaotic systems: a generalization of the Wigner Surmise

-It is important to note that in the limit of strong coupling $1/\eta \rightarrow \infty$ we obtain a Gaussian distribution $\mathcal{P}_{M=1}^{\beta}(s) \rightarrow\sqrt{\frac{2A}{\pi}}e^{-\frac{A}{2}s^2}$.
+It is important to note that in the limit of strong coupling $1/\eta \rightarrow \infty$ we obtain a Gaussian distribution $\mathcal{P}_{M=1}^{\beta}(s) \rightarrow\sqrt{\frac{2A}{\pi}}e^{-(A/2)s^2}$.
 This behavior, intrinsic of the 2-level approximation, does not correspond to the $N$-level model where the Wigner surmise is recovered \cite{Sto98}.
 Indeed, the 2-level model expressions are valid only up to the intermediate coupling regime.
-However, we will show that if $\eta$ is considered now as a free parameter, the distributions (\ref{PsGOEF}), (\ref{PsGUEF}) and (\ref{PsGSEF}) are valid for any coupling strength and, moreover, for any number of channels.

-To confirm the validity of our proposal and to analyze how the parameter $\eta$ evolves with the coupling and the number of channels, we carried out numerical simulations of non-Hermitian random matrices defined by (\ref{heff}).
+However, we will show that if $1/\eta$ is considered now as a free parameter \textit{i.e.}, an effective coupling strength called $1/\eta_{\text{eff}}$, the distributions (\ref{PsGOEF}), (\ref{PsGUEF}) and (\ref{PsGSEF}) are valid for any coupling strength and, moreover, for any number of channels.
+To confirm the validity of our proposal and to analyze how $1/\eta_{\text{eff}}$ evolves with the coupling and the number of channels, we carried out numerical simulations of non-Hermitian random matrices defined by (\ref{heff}).
+The effective coupling strength $1/\eta_{\text{eff}}$ was determined by a least-square algorithm; $A$ being fixed by the usual normalization condition $\aver{s}=1$.
 The simulations were performed with ensembles of 150 non-Hermitian of size $1000\times 1000$ varying the mean width $\aver{\Gamma}$ in the range $[0.1,\, 30]\, \Delta $ and for $M=1$, 3, 5 and 10.

-A comparison between the expressions (\ref{PsGOEF}), (\ref{PsGUEF}) and (\ref{PsGSEF}) and the numerical results is presented in Fig.\ref{ps}.
+A comparison between the expressions (\ref{PsGOEF}), (\ref{PsGUEF}) and (\ref{PsGSEF}) and the numerical results is presented in Fig. \ref{ps}.
 For all coupling values and number of channels analyzed the confidence level is larger than 99.5\%.
-We stress that the excellent agreement with the numerical simulations confirm that the Wigner generalizations Eqs. (\ref{PsGOEF}), (\ref{PsGUEF}) and (\ref{PsGSEF}), being exact for the 2-level model and $M=1$, are excellent effective formulas for arbitrary coupling strength, number of levels and channels.
+We stress that the excellent agreement with the numerical simulations confirms that the Wigner generalizations Eqs. (\ref{PsGOEF}), (\ref{PsGUEF}) and (\ref{PsGSEF}), being exact for the 2-level model and $M=1$, are excellent effective formulas for arbitrary coupling strength, number of levels and channels.